jedcrandall/jedcrandall.github.com/courses/cse548spring2024/syllabus.md

 are graded automatically by grade scripts with anti-cheating mechanisms built-in.
 Do not cheat -- it is not worth risking your grade and your academic profile.

-## Security token

-As part of the first homework, you will generate or receive a 128-bit token that will serve as a sort of student ID for the course.
-You are not to make this token public; share it with any of your classmates; share it with anybody other than the instructor, yourself, and the TAs; find out the token of any of your classmates; or in any way compromise the confidentiality policy that only you yourself and the instructor/TAs for the course should know your security token.
-If you violate this policy that will be considered cheating as per the policy above.

 ## Sexual Discrimination